Sojasmine/swedevco/README.md

      * All job advertisements was taken from different places.
 None of them was written by me.

+   * User:

+     * A big thanks to Anders Jansson as a real user tested the functionality of my website.
 ---

 [My Github page](https://github.com/Sojasmine/swedevco)